aliosmanozturk1/synology-media-converter/README.md

 | USE_VAAPI | Enable hardware acceleration via VAAPI.
 For more info see [Hardware Acceleration](#hardware-acceleration). | false |

 ## Hardare Acceleration
-Hardware transcoding to x264 is currently supported on Intel Graphics using VAAPI, which is what's available on most DiskStation models.
+Hardware transcoding to x264 is currently supported on Intel and AMD Graphics using VAAPI, which is what's available on most DiskStation models.
 To enable hardware acceleration add the environment variable `USE_VAAPI=true` and pass through the VAAPI device via `--device /dev/dri/renderD128`.
 The right permissions will be set automatically on startup.